awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.20160406.md

-# Amazon Aurora MySQL Database Engine Updates: 2016\-04\-06<a name="AuroraMySQL.Updates.20160406"></a>
+# Aurora MySQL Database Engine Updates: 2016\-04\-06<a name="AuroraMySQL.Updates.20160406"></a>

 **Version:** 1\.6

 This update includes the following improvements:

 ## New Features<a name="AuroraMySQL.Updates.20160406.New"></a>
-+ **Parallel read\-ahead** – Parallel read\-ahead is now enabled by default for all Amazon Aurora MySQL DB clusters, and is not configurable\.
++ **Parallel read\-ahead** – Parallel read\-ahead is now enabled by default for all Aurora MySQL DB clusters, and is not configurable\.
 Parallel read\-ahead was introduced in the December 2015 update\.
-For more information, see [Amazon Aurora MySQL Database Engine Updates: 2015\-12\-03](AuroraMySQL.Updates.20151203.md)\.
+For more information, see [Aurora MySQL Database Engine Updates: 2015\-12\-03](AuroraMySQL.Updates.20151203.md)\.

   In addition to enabling parallel read\-ahead by default, this release includes the following improvements to parallel read\-ahead:
   + Improved logic so that parallel read\-ahead is less aggressive, which is beneficial when your DB cluster encounters many parallel workloads\.
   + Improved stability on smaller tables\.
-+ **Efficient storage of Binary Logs \(lab mode\)** – MySQL binary log files are now stored more efficiently in Amazon Aurora MySQL\.
-The new storage implementation enables binary log files to be deleted much earlier and improves system performance for an instance in an Amazon Aurora MySQL DB cluster that is a binary log replication master\.
++ **Efficient storage of Binary Logs \(lab mode\)** – MySQL binary log files are now stored more efficiently in Aurora MySQL\.
+The new storage implementation enables binary log files to be deleted much earlier and improves system performance for an instance in an Aurora MySQL DB cluster that is a binary log replication master\.

   To enable efficient storage of binary logs, set the `aurora_lab_mode` parameter to `1` in the parameter group for your primary instance or Aurora Replica\.
 The `aurora_lab_mode` parameter is an instance\-level parameter that is in the `default.aurora5.6` parameter group by default\.
 For information on modifying a DB parameter group, see [Modifying Parameters in a DB Parameter Group](USER_WorkingWithParamGroups.md#USER_WorkingWithParamGroups.Modifying)\.
 For information on parameter groups and Aurora MySQL, see [Amazon Aurora MySQL Parameters](AuroraMySQL.Reference.md#AuroraMySQL.Reference.ParameterGroups)\.

-  Only turn on efficient storage of binary logs for instances in an Amazon Aurora MySQL DB cluster that are MySQL binary log replication master instances\.
+  Only turn on efficient storage of binary logs for instances in an Aurora MySQL DB cluster that are MySQL binary log replication master instances\.
-+ **AURORA\_VERSION system variable** – You can now get the Aurora version of your Amazon Aurora MySQL DB cluster by querying for the `AURORA_VERSION` system variable\.
++ **AURORA\_VERSION system variable** – You can now get the Aurora version of your Aurora MySQL DB cluster by querying for the `AURORA_VERSION` system variable\.

   To get the Aurora version, use one of the following queries: